flyaway1217/FeVER/README.rst

 The input of this implementation is not the pure text.
 Instead, a multi-label data format is used as the input of our system.
-Because of this, we need to preprocess the text into a suitable format, which is described in `Dataset`_.
+Because of this, we need to preprocess the text into a suitable format, which is described in `Training files`_.

 Installation
 ~~~~~~~~~~~~